KieselKoenig/Immortality-Fabric/readme.md

  |[`X`]|[`X`]|Life Elixir|
  |[`X`]|[`X`]|Current Textures except Holy Dagger|
 ## Bonus (WIP)
-### Planned for 1.1 Release
+### Planned
-- [ ] Immortality "Steal" Enchantment to force harvest immortal Liver
+- [x] Immortality "Steal" Enchantment to force harvest immortal Liver
-### Unspecified but planned
 - [ ] Heart/Liver of Immortality on Entitys not being Players (SoulBinding)
 - [x] True Immortality needs 3 Extracted Livers, and only then will you also be able to eat your own Liver to regrow it
 - [x] Life Elixir, which gives 1 Heart every 10%, but with True Immortality it is guaranteed
 - [ ] Immortal Souls
-- [ ] Bonus to Immortal Liver (Semi Immortality(Lose Hearts but never lose Semi Immortality, and slowly regain Hearts))
+- [x] Bonus to Immortal Liver (Semi Immortality(Lose Hearts but never lose Semi Immortality, and slowly regain Hearts))
 - [ ] Immortal King, a new Boss to drop the Heart of Immortality